-Figure 53 illustrates a general integration schema representing Asterisk configured as a voicemail server for SIP Server.
+The following figure illustrates a general integration schema representing Asterisk configured as a voicemail server for SIP Server.

-Figure 53: Asterisk Configuration as a Voicemail Server
+Asterisk Configuration as a Voicemail Server

-Figure 53 shows how voicemail services can be provided for two agents: Agent DN 1000 and Agent DN 2000.
+The figure also shows how voicemail services can be provided for two agents: Agent DN 1000 and Agent DN 2000.
 Both agents use T-Library desktops connected to SIP Server via the T-Library protocol.
 Agent DN 1000 has the VOIP phone that is registered on Asterisk.
 Agent DN 2000 has the VOIP phone that is registered on SIP Server.